March 25th

 Meaning of the subhAShita:

-From afar, everyone can perceive things as a fire atop a hill.
+From afar, everyone can perceive things as the fire atop a hill.
 But when on one's own head, even a crest jewel is invisible to the eye.

 Commentary:

 Start where you are.
-Distant fields always look greener, but opportunity lies right where you are.
-Take advantage of every opportunity that comes your way.
+While distant fields may appear greener, true opportunity lies right in front of you.
+Recognize it, seize it, and make the most of every chance that comes your way.

 pada vigrahaH: